How to Appreciate Art when You're not an Artist

 Try looking at it from different angles.
 Discover new ways to see the same thing.
 Switch to see what it looks like from a new angle.

 Consider what the topics or symbols meant to this artist when they created the art.
-Check the color scheme and see if it reflect anything about the artist.
+Check the color scheme and see if it reflects anything about the artist.

 Know the Story behind